 Here’s a recent shoot for an aircraft leasing company, Seraph Aviation who are based in Dublin.
 This involved shooting staff portraits and their premises over 2 days – a commercial photographers typical assignment

 The offices are bright and airy which meant I was able to utilise the option of combining ambient light with flash, alternating between using each as a main light and the other as a ‘fill’ light.
 This can be very troublesome, or work very well indeed.
 Its fair to say it worked out nicely here.

 I used a Bowens Monobloc on a Wafer 140 softbox, a new piece of kit imported from the U.S. Its a very large light-fitting and gives an incredibly soft light to a very large area, and its ideal for environmental portraits and rooms, as well as a brolly and barn-door where needed, with copious amounts of reflectors.

-The client wanted a general view of the offices, with portraits where people are in their work situation.
-I lit these in advance and just let everybody get on with doing their tasks, inter-acting with the natural flow of what was happening.
+The client wanted a general view of the offices, with portraits of people in their work situation.
+I lit these in advance and just let everybody get on with doing their tasks, interacting with the natural flow of what was happening.

 Comments are closed.